Media censorship in Singapore: Television

 The Info-communications Media Development Authority (IMDA), through its four Programme Advisory Committees (PACs) for each of the four official languages, monitors and provides feedback on broadcast content.
 Permissible content on free-to-air Singaporean TV is regulated by the IMDA's Free-to-Air Television Programme Code.
 The Free-to-Air Television Programme Code states that "all programmes broadcast between 6 am and 10 pm must be generally acceptable for family audiences.
 The transition from family-oriented to more adult programming after the watershed time of 10 pm should also be executed gradually" Hence, locally produced dramas aired before 10pm tend to be more family-based, with crime-horror-thrillers; etc. at a minimum.
 PG13 content, which is allowed only after 10 pm to 6 am, is the maximum rating available for free-to-air television in Singapore.
 NC16 and M18-rated content are available only on Pay TV channels under the editorial control of the IMDA such as Singapore channels E City and VV Drama, both of which owned by Starhub.
 In February 2008, the Academy Awards acceptance speech for the short documentary Freeheld was censored by Mediacorp in the rebroadcast of the program due to the filmmakers' mention of equal rights for same-sex couples as it violated the Free-to-air TV Programme Code.

-Part 13.3 of the Code states that use of the local English-based creole Singlish "should not be encouraged and can only be permitted in interviews, where the interviewee speaks only Singlish."
+Part 13.3 of the Code states that use of Singlish "should not be encouraged and can only be permitted in interviews, where the interviewee speaks only Singlish."
 The popular Singlish sitcom Phua Chu Kang was singled out in the 1999 National Day rally speech.
 The Programmes Advisory Committee for English TV and Radio Programmes also singled out the use of Singlish in local sitcoms in its 2005 annual report, saying they "contain excessive Singlish" and "this should be avoided as it could give the wrong impression, especially among the young, that Singlish is the standard of spoken English in Singapore".